yessycrown/t4ds/_posts/2023-04-08-glacier-data.md

 ### Segmentation of Raw GIS Data

-For 5-10 minutes, using what you know about filtrations, discuss amongst yourselves how we might transform our GIS data in order to study its topology.
+For 5 to 10 minutes, using what you know about filtrations, discuss amongst yourselves how we might transform our GIS data in order to study its topology.
 What options do we have?
 Could these options introduce error?